Optomechanical quantum bus for donor spins in silicon: Concrete implementation

 \subsubsection{Magnetic field gradient of a micromagnet}

-Alternatively, we can couple the spin-qubit to the nanobeam's mechanical motion via the magnetic field gradient induced by a stationary on-chip micromagnet fabricated near the nanobeam's center.
-COMSOL simulation of the magnetic field gradient for one example magnet geometry in Fig.~\ref{magnetComsol} \textbf{a)} illustrates how the magnetic field gradient changes less drastically along the nanobeam, and thus the required donor implantation precision is set by the distance across the nanobeam.
+Alternatively, we can couple the spin-qubit to the nanobeam's mechanical motion via a magnetic field gradient induced by a stationary on-chip micromagnet fabricated near the nanobeam's center, where the beam's displacement is maximal.
+We present the COMSOL simulation of the magnetic field gradient for one example magnet geometry in Fig.~\ref{magnetComsol} \textbf{a)}.
+The simulation illustrates how the magnetic field gradient changes less drastically along the nanobeam, and thus the required donor implantation precision is set by the distance across the nanobeam.

 When the nanobeam moves the distance $\Delta x$ towards the magnet, a donor in the beam experiences a magnetic field gradient $\nabla B$, modulating the Zeeman splitting of the electron by $\Delta x\nabla B \gamma_e$ which corresponds to the spin-mechanics coupling strength.
 The coupling rates for all donor species can thus be increased by maximizing both the distance traveled by the donor and the magnetic field gradient that the donor experiences.